thegetty/quire-docs/content/guide/metadata-configuration.md

 You should include a `copyright` line property for your publication, and optionally `license` information property if you are distributing the publication {{< q-glossary "Open Access" >}}.

-A simple {{< q-glossary "Copyright" >}} statement would typically be formatted as "© 2018 Author Name".
+A simple {{< q-glossary "Copyright" >}} statement would typically be formatted as "© 2019 Author Name".

 {{< q-class "box" >}}The `copyright` property does support Markdown formatting to allow for multiple paragraphs and other formatting.{{< /q-class >}}

 Open access licensing typically means applying one of seven {{< q-glossary "Creative Commons Licenses" >}} to your publication.
 This is in addition to your copyright statement.

-[note]An open Creative Commons license does not replace or supersede copyright in a work, it instead says that the copyright holder is licensing (allowing) others to make use of the work in an open way.
+Note, an open Creative Commons license does not replace or supersede copyright in a work, it instead says that the copyright holder is licensing (allowing) others to make use of the work in an open way.

 To use a Creative Commons license fill in the `name`, `abbreviation`, `url`, and `scope` values of the license property. `scope` value should be either `full`, `text-only` or `some-exceptions` and will determine the way the license is worded on your site.
 To override the wording and link language use the `online_text` and `pdf_ebook_text` attributes.